 All Hail Ceasar Islandicus Maximus!

-Finally of this rather haphazard list of items that truly fire up the imagination are the several Roman coins from the third century and a fragment of a second century Roman cup that have been found around Iceland.
-There are some rather far fetched theories of Romans from Britain sailing to Iceland and although that is not impossible, it is more likely that the Roman coins were part of loot from Britain and brought here by Viking settlers.
-I, of course, favor the theory of an intrepid crew of Roman adventurers coming to this mysterious island in the north and losing their coin purse and returning home to Gaul or Britannia broke, but with lots of tall tales of a distant land where the sun never sets.
+Roman coins from the third century and a fragment of a second century Roman cup have been found in Iceland.
+There are some rather far fetched theories of Romans from Britain sailing to Iceland.
+This is not t impossible of course.
+It is more likely that the Roman coins were part of loot from Britain and brought here by Viking settlers.
+I like the theory of an intrepid crew of Roman adventurers coming to this mysterious island in the north.
+They would lose their coin purse and return home broke.
+But they could brag about finding a distant land where the sun never sets.
 Nobody probably believed them.

 Another noteworthy museum for those who are keen on Viking history and Icelandic origins should visit the Reykjavík 871 +/-2 – The Settlement Museum.